“Traveling—it leaves you speechless, then turns you into a storyteller.”

 Food is at the top of my list

 I’m passionate about traveling and want to share my experiences.
-I’m only going to write the good stuff, it’s not about grumpy people or bad food.
-Good food with happy people is at the top of my list.
+This blog is only going to be about the good stuff, it’s not about grumpy people, or bad food.
+Good food with happy people are at the top of my list.
 Michelin starred restaurants are not on my radar and neither are hot dogs.
 (Although I must confess to a Michelin starred donut this year..oops!)
-I just want fresh, tasty food that is healthy — it has to nourish my mind and fuel my body.
-I try to eat the favorite foods of the locals wherever I go so I can savor the taste of the culture.
+I just want fresh, tasty food that is healthy — it has to nourish my mind and fuel my body, so I try to eat the favorite foods of the locals wherever I go.

 I have the most fun when I travel and discover restaurants by accident.
 A little serendipity can really make my day, and off the beaten path can be exciting.
 Many times I will take recommendations from a local person, rather than following a guide book.

 When I find a place that I’m crazy about, I keep going back to dig deeper into the culture and cuisine.
 This has limited me somewhat in my travels, yet it has given me a richness and appreciation wherever I go.
-I am destination orientated, but I’m not in a rush…It’s all about slow travel.
+No need to be destination orientated, and I’m not in a rush…It’s all about slow travel.

 I wrote a travel memoir called “girl lost — Found in France!” available at Amazon.com.
 Currently, I divide my time between France, and the United States.
 You can find me at my blog, savvyPassport, where I chronicle my travels of food, and share travel tips with personal stories…I’m happiest when I travel away from my comfort zone.